paulb00th/galapagos/content/en/about/the-team.md

 {{< figure src="img/about/A-Us-Juan-Carlos-Balda.png" class="align-right full-width">}}

-I was born in Guayaquil, the large coastal city in southern Ecuador and fell in love with marine animals and the unique character of the underwater world at a very young age, thanks to my family.
+I was born in Guayaquil, the large coastal city in southern Ecuador.

+I fell in love with marine animals and the unique character of the underwater world at a very young age, thanks to my family.

 Dedicating my life to diving and natural history seemed a powerful way to teach others about the wonders of the sea and the need for us to take far better care of it.